ojensen5115/ojensen5115.github.io/_posts/2026-06-23-finally-understanding-kubernetes-2.md

 You should see the two configuration values and the secret printed.

-Note that an environment variable is an environment variable: to the Pod, at this point, a value from a ConfigMap is indistinguishable from a value from a Secret.
+Also, while we are managing config values and the secret separately, to the Pod, values from a ConfigMap are indistinguishable from values from a Secret: after pod instantiation, they're all just strings in environment variables.

 ## Consuming as mounted files

+Configurations and secrets can also be made available to the Pod by way of mounted files.
+This may be preferable if you're in a situation where environment variables end up a little too visible for comfort (i.e. end up in logs when a crash happens, or similar).

 Create a file called `manifests/config-pod-volume.yaml` with the following contents: